stephenormandy/-stephenormandy.github.io/_posts/2020-06-01-REvil-Stack-Parameters.md

 ### The Stack and Registers
 Before diving into the details of this post, this section is a brief overview of two main topics: the stack and registers.

-A stack is a particular way of storing information, in a higher programming language like Python this is akin to a list data structure.
-But unlike lists, a stack only allows you to push (add) or pop (remove) elements that reside at the top of it, due to a governing principle of Last In First out (LIFO).
+A stack is a particular way of storing information.
+In a programming language like Python, a stack is similar to a list data structure.
+Unlike lists, a stack only allows you to push (add) or pop (remove) elements that reside at the top.
+Due to a governing principle of Last In First out (LIFO).

 Let’s assume that we want to fill a stack with numbers from 1 to 5.
 Achieving that under LIFO means the value we want to be first, must be the last one entered.
 In x86 Assembly, that would be: